Skip to Content

 What does sumac taste like?

-Like lemons, sumac is tart and slightly sweet.
-It’s a perfect way to acidity to any meal without citrus.
+Like fresh lemons, ground sumac is tart and slightly sweet, but it’s a perfect way to provide acidity to meals and side dishes without citrus.

 Sumac Onions